-This course is the first with any specific actuarial content.
 Undecided students looking to actuarial science as a possible course of study or profession may find this course to be a valuable indicator of their aptitude and interest.
-This course includes the material on the mathematics of compound interest in the associateship examinations of the various actuarial organizations.
+This course includes the material on the mathematics of compound interest in Examination 2 of the Society of Actuaries and the Casualty Actuarial Society.
 The course is required for the undergraduate major in actuarial science.